 Description

-The Technical Performance Measure (TPM) Specification specifies attributes of a system that determine how well the system element is satisfying or expected to satisfy technical requirements.
+The Technical Performance Measure (TPM) Specification specifies attributes of a system that determine how well the system element is satisfying or expected to satisfy technical requirements. «tpmSpecification» is a «Block» that specifies a technical measure, constraints, and measurement activities used to provide insight into the progress made in the definition and development of the technical solution, risks and issues. «tpmSpecification» refine «tpmRequirement».

-TPM Specifications may refine MoP Specifications.
+«tpmSpecification» may refine «mopSpecification» refine.

 Generalization: